 Full suite of cash management APIs

-Another example of HSBC’s advanced API capabilities is Qatar-based Dyarco International Group, which became the bank’s first client within the MENAT region to go live with a full suite of Global Liquidity and Cash Management (GLCM) APIs.
+Another example of HSBC’s advanced API capabilities is Qatar-based Dyarco International Group, which became the bank’s first client within the MENAT region to go live with a full suite of Global Payments Solutions (GPS) APIs.

 The solution, which includes real-time account balances, bank statements, payment initiations and enquiries, was implemented by HSBC in cooperation with Anvin Infosystems WLL, Dyarco’s third-party ERP system provider.